 Famous beyond Lisbon

-Don’t worry if you can’t get to Lisbon, pastéis de nata seem to be the nation’s favourite cake and you’ll find them in almost every café, pastry shop and bakery across Portugal.
+Don’t worry if you can’t get to Lisbon, pastéis de nata seem to be Portugal’s favourite cake and you’ll find them in almost every café, pastry shop and bakery across the land.

 In fact, the Portuguese are so fond of their little custard tarts that they can be found pretty much anywhere where there’s a strong Portuguese presence.

 The first time I tried one was in a little Portuguese café cum delicatessen in Barcelona’s Gràcia district where they just couldn’t bake them fast enough to satisfy the queue of people.
 Pastéis de nata gained such popularity in the former Portuguese colony of Macau, that they’re also loved on mainland China and sold in places like KFC!